TheEsquimo/Lab6/README.md

 * **Bartender goes home** when all the last customers have left

 ### Waiter
+* GlassesList for dishes to be washed and then returned to the shelf

+ROUTINE:
 * **Picks up empty glasses** that exist on the tables
  * This action takes ten seconds
 * Then she **Washes glasses**